 A. General InformationISDs serve as a central support system for all public, charter and non-public schools that operate within their district.
 There are 57 Intermediate School Districts (ISDs) or Regional Education Service Agencies (RESAs) in the state of Michigan.
 No two are exactly alike.
 Each bases its work on the specific needs of its constituent public school districts.
-All offer leadership, programs, and services in the areas of instruction, career and technical education, special education, technology, and business related functions.B.
-Travel InformationAs ISDs seek to provide leadership, programs and services to their constituents, staff seek out best practices, gain state and national educational perspectives, gather knowledge and skill levels that reflect the latest trends, innovations, and challenges.
-This requires more travel to conferences and trainings than you would typically experience in a K-12 school district.PDF - Travel Information
+All offer leadership, programs, and services in the areas of instruction, career and technical education, special education, technology, and business-related functions.B.
+Travel InformationAs ISDs seek to provide leadership, programs, and services to their constituents, staff seek out best practices, gain state and national educational perspectives, gather knowledge and skill levels that reflect the latest trends, innovations, and challenges.
+This requires more travel to conferences and training than would typically be experienced in a K-12 school district.PDF - Travel Information

 C. Contract InformationISDs occasionally enter into contracts with vendors to perform specific services that would not be cost effective or reasonable for the ISD to provide on its own.
 ISDs must follow state requirements for seeking competitive bids on some purchases.
 Below are the contracts required to be reported under this section.PDF - Contract Report